toche7/GenAIEngWeek2/readme.md

 This Project is for GenAI Engineering Course Week2 Consists of several lab
 1. Euclidean Distance  in Python
 2. Word Embedding
-3. NanoGPT with
+3. Prompt Engineering Lab1-4 run on VScode
-4. Prompt Engineering
+4. Prompt Lab 7 run on Colab